apache/spark/TESTING.rst

   ./scripts/ci/ci_prepare_backport_packages.sh google postgres mysql

 Those packages will be prepared in ./dist folder.
-This folder is mapped to /dist folder when you enter Breeze, so it is easy to automate installing of those packages for testing.
+This folder is mapped to /dist folder when you enter Breeze, so it is easy to automate installing those packages for testing.

 Installing backported for Airflow 1.10.* series